apache/drill/_docs/tutorials/020-drill-in-10-minutes.md

 The extraction process creates an installation directory containing the Drill software.

-At this point, you can start Drill.
+You can start Drill.

-## Start Drill on Linux and Mac OS X
+### Starting Drill on Linux and Mac OS X
 Start Drill in embedded mode using the `drill-embedded` command:

 1. Navigate to the Drill installation directory.
 For example: